 \section{Conclusions}

-Conclusive electromagnetic evidence of a sub-parsec, supermassive black hole binary (SMBHB) would be a major achievement given its relevance to some of the most important, ongoing research in astrophysics.
-Very Long Baseline Interferometry (VLBI) is the only astronomical technique with the resolution and sensitivity to directly observe such a system and spaceborne VLBI is required to observe a statistically significant population.
-The black Hole Explorer (BHEX) is the most likely mission to be realised in the near-future and we have shown that it would theoretically be capable of providing the first detection of an SMBHB, although doing so is on the edge of its proposed capability.
+Obtaining conclusive electromagnetic evidence of a sub-parsec SMBHB would be a major achievement given its relevance to some of the most important ongoing research in astrophysics.
+Very Long Baseline Interferometry is the only astronomical technique with the resolution and sensitivity needed to directly observe such SMBHBs, and spaceborne VLBI is required to observe a statistically significant population.
+The BHEX mission is the most likely to be realised in the near future, and we have shown that it would theoretically be capable of providing the first detection of an SMBHB, although doing so is on the edge of its proposed capability.

-Confirming that an observed source is indeed a binary is a challenge and observational signatures have been discussed that could be used to build confidence in a detection.
-Observing orbital motion with observations over multiple epochs would be the key evidence although BHEX is not best suited to this activity given its short, nominally 2~year, mission lifetime.
-However, the fine resolution and extensive \emph{(u,v)} coverage provided by BHEX would be highly beneficial in resolving finer structure in the source and perhaps enabling observation of systems that would not be possible with just the ground array.
-The next steps to further the case for performing binary observations with BHEX requires that candidate sources are identified in time for launch.
-Promising methods to do this have also been reviewed.
+Confirming that an observed source is indeed a binary is a challenge, and observational signatures have been discussed that could be used to build confidence in a detection.
+Observing orbital motion with observations over multiple epochs would be the key evidence, although BHEX is not best suited to this activity given its short (2~years) mission lifetime.
+However, the fine resolution and extensive \emph{(u,v)} coverage provided by BHEX would be highly beneficial for reducing relative astrometric uncertainties and would perhaps enable observation of systems that would not be possible with just the ground array.
+The next steps to further the case for performing binary observations with BHEX requires identifying candidate sources in time for launch, and we have reviewed promising methods for this activity.

-Although BHEX will be a transformational interferometer, to perform a survey of a statistically significant sample of SMBHBs requires a more performant system.
+Although BHEX will be a transformational interferometer, performing a survey of a statistically significant sample of SMBHBs requires a more capable system.
 Estimating orbital parameters of a larger number of SMBHBs is necessary for constraining evolutionary models and drawing conclusions about their relationship with the host galaxy.
 Preliminary requirements of such a system have been defined as a first step towards realising a mission capable of reconstructing images of a sample of binaries.
 The orbit fitting methodology presented here and used throughout the paper can serve as a building block of an analysis pipeline for processing VLBI data of SMBHB candidates in the future.

 \begin{appendix}